Our columnist reports on his personal experience as a DIY investor over the past three months.

 * AIC stands for Association of Investment Companies.

 **available to trade on the ii platform under the ticker CDGP.

 This is a complete list of Ian Cowie’s stock market investments as of 14 April 2022.
 It is not financial advice nor is any recommendation implied.
 Share prices can fall without warning and you might get back less than you invest.

 Ian Cowie is a freelance contributor and not a direct employee of interactive investor.

-Ian Cowie is a shareholder in Baillie Gifford Shin Nippon (BGS), BlackRock Latin American (BRLA), Canadian General Investments (CGI), Gore Street Energy Storage Fund (GSF), JPMorgan Indian (JII), JPMorgan Japan Small Cap Growth & Income (JSGI), JPMorgan US Smaller Companies (JUSC), Polar Capital Technology (PCT) and Vietnam Enterprise Investments (VEIL) as part of a globally diversified portfolio of investment trusts and other shares.
+Ian Cowie owns shares in Baillie Gifford Shin Nippon (BGS); BlackRock Latin American (BRLA); Ecofin Global Utilities & Infrastructure (EGL); European Assets Trust (EAT); Gulf Investment Fund (GIF) India Capital Growth (IGC); JPMorgan Japan Small Cap Growth & Income (JSGI); JPMorgan Mid Cap (JMF); JPMorgan US Smaller Companies (JUSC); Polar Capital Trust (PCT); Schroder UK Public Private (SUPP) and Tufton Oceanic Assets (SHIP) as part of a globally diversified portfolio of investment trusts and other shares.

 These articles are provided for information purposes only.
 Occasionally, an opinion about whether to buy or sell a specific investment may be provided by third parties.
 The content is not intended to be a personal recommendation to buy or sell any financial instrument or product, or to adopt any investment strategy as it is not provided based on an assessment of your investing knowledge and experience, your financial situation or your investment objectives.
 The value of your investments, and the income derived from them, may go down as well as up.
 You may not get back all the money that you invest.
 The investments referred to in this article may not be suitable for all investors, and if in doubt, an investor should seek advice from a qualified investment adviser.